-The government has now notified the ‘Electoral Bonds’ scheme that enables anyone to make anonymous donations to political parties.
+The government notified the ‘Electoral Bonds’ scheme that enables anyone to make anonymous donations to political parties.
 But will this scheme improve transparency in political funding?

 What is an electoral bond?